bucomplx/lx496f22/_pages/about.md

 the presentation, and the final paper.
 The presentations will be part of a brief "mini-conference" at the end of the semester.
 Undergraduate presentations are limited to 10 minutes, graduate presentations to 15 minutes.
-The finished project will take the form a research paper, 10 pages (undergraduate) to 20 pages (graduate) in length.
+~~The finished project will take the form a research paper,~~ ~~10 pages (undergraduate) to 20 pages (graduate) in length.~~ **[Revision] The finished project will take the form of a write-up, with code and graphs and examples.
+The default assumption is that it will be in the form of a Jupyter Notebook file, with prose commentary included.
+Other forms are possible.
+There is no sensible way to dictate number of pages in this medium, but the content of explanation should be about what you'd expect of a 10 page paper (undergraduate) or 20 page paper (graduate).
+More information is provided in the specifications of the final project.**

 There is neither a midterm exam nor a final exam.

 <table>